NethermindEth/Taiko-Preconf-AVS/docs/whitelist-launch-specs.md

     3. After the above checks, `Preconfer X` will start preconfing based on its latest-seen preconfed block from the previous preconfer.
     4. There is a further edge case where the previous preconfer does not propagate the preconfed L2 block on time but still includes them into the L1, reorging the preconfs by `Preconfer X`—more on handling this in the “Edge Case” section.
 3. For slots `N - HANDOFF_WINDOW_SLOTS` to `N + 32 - HANDOFF_WINDOW_SLOTS`, for every `L2_BLOCK_TIME_MS` interval (see [Preconfing Timestamps](## Preconfing Timestamps) section for more details on the interval) `Preconfer X` should produce valid L2 blocks, subject to the following conditions:
-    - If the transaction count in the mempool is strictly below `PRECONF_MIN_TXS`, the preconfer may skip producing a block for that interval.
+    - If the transaction count in the mempool (which excludes the anchor transaction) is strictly below `PRECONF_MIN_TXS`, the preconfer may skip producing a block for that interval.
     - However, if the preconfer has skipped `PRECONF_MAX_SKIPPED_L2_SLOTS` consecutive L2 blocks before the current interval, they must produce a block regardless of transaction count.

     The exact process is up to the implementation, but the process expected by Taiko client is: